 - Your system is relatively new: Most HVAC systems are designed to last 10–15 years.
 If yours is well under that range and you’ve kept up with routine maintenance, repairing is usually a smart choice.

-- The problem is minor: Common issues such as blocked drain lines, faulty thermostats, loose parts, or worn belts can be resolved without major expense.
+- The problem is minor: Common issues such as blocked drain lines, faulty thermostats, clogged filters, loose parts, or worn belts can be resolved without major expense by experienced service technicians.

 - Your energy bills are stable: If your system still runs efficiently and your monthly bills haven’t spiked, repairing can help you get the most out of your current equipment.